 “An excellent book design has to be five senses.
 Unfortunately, due to the impact of the pandemic, there are limited options for paper materials and binding layouts.
 It could have more options for students to think outside the box in the next course in book design, I hope.
 Nowadays, with the booming era of digital media, I also expect that our courses could be transformed into the digital levels, including the application of digital technologies like VR, AR, etc., which might provide more new attempts for traditional book design.”
 Professor Lee summed up.

 In fact, in this digital era, digital transformation is a way for organizations and business users to turn it into value, let alone Art & Design.
 How to improve people’s appreciation of art and how to make it on fashion trends?
-On the way of innovation, once the Art & Design get the ticket for the digital transformation train, how to break through the plateau and pain points that will be a real killer for our artists, designers and art lovers whom will lead the art & design to another level of development.
+On the way of innovation, once the Art & Design get the ticket for the digital transformation train, how to break through the plateau and pain points that will be a real killer for our artists, designers, and art lovers who will lead the art & design to another level of development.
 Perhaps in the near future, our books will be 3D holographic, or they will be upgraded into mixed reality technology, in which the design will be changed into a visual level like user experience and interaction design.
-Books will be read both in virtual reality and real life that readers could interact with each other in real-time.
+Books will be read both in virtual reality and real-life that readers could interact with each other in real-time.

 Read More: Official WeChat Account “梦与月”

 1、Exclusive | Illustrations EXPO 2018 – Apr.18, 2018